 Though in retrospect, shouldn’t you actually be thanking me?
 A Facebook posting, created by Scott Jackle during March of 2017, clearly states “In a way, Gary, you were the inspiration for creating the (DBOBX) group.
 You know…big picture.”

-What some of you may find telling, is that when the name calling, back-biting, and plotting is set aside, the hardcore facts themselves found on the first page of “Please show respect for the law while driving the beaches of the OBX, NC” (evidenced by the photos publicly provided by Scott Jackle) have never-ever been disputed by Scott, Vince Simansky, Mike Dario, or anyone else for that matter.
+What some of you may find telling, is that when the name calling, back-biting, and plotting is set aside, the hardcore facts themselves found on the first page of “Please show respect for the law while driving the beaches of the OBX, NC” (evidenced by the photos publicly provided by Scott Jackle himself) have never-ever been disputed by Scott, Vince Simansky, Mike Dario, or anyone else for that matter.
 Some of those same photos, however, have been reviewed by OBX local/area law enforcement officers, and direct warnings were indeed issued (see details below).
 Either these "locals" were completely ignorant of the law (possible, but extremely doubtful), or they truly believe that they are above the law.
 So you tell me; which is it?

 (Beginning of text added 04-20-2019)